 Free WiFi is available for guests on the property, and the password is posted on the wall at the bar.

 Kayaks and snorkels are available to rent, but you won’t have a lot of time to use them.
 Although I love to snorkel and always bring my own equipment, I wouldn’t feel comfortable swimming or snorkeling at this beach.
-With the amount of times the pigs poop in the shallow water each day, I wouldn’t risk it.
+With the number of times the pigs poop in the shallow water each day, I wouldn’t risk it.
 The swimming part of the beach is roped off from the pig part of the beach, but it’s just too close in my opinion.

 Food and drinks at Crystal Beach